The Tay Ten returns for its tenth edition – Tay Ten 10 – at 11am on Sunday 4th May 2025.

 Water: There is one water station on the route which runners pass twice: the first time, between the 4 and 5 mile markers and again between the 7 and 8 mile markers.

-Timing: Since (and including) the 2015 race, the Tay Ten has been chip timed.
+Timing: Since (and including) the 2015 race, the Tay Ten has been chip timed (albeit based on gun time, ie with no start mat, for most of those races).
 Given the rising costs of doing so (these being invariably met by the runners) and improvements in alternative technologies, it was not chip timed in 2024.
 We had been trialling, testing and becoming proficient with webscorer for the last year and, like a few of our neighbour clubs, were hugely impressed by it.
 The 2024 Tay Ten was timed by this method.
 The traditional trip-to-the-timing-van was not possible (no van!), but live ‘official’ results were showing on a laptop screen at race HQ.
-The timing was a great success.
+The timing was a great success, and this approach will again be used in 2025.

 Event records and previous winners